WICG/web-app-launch/explainer.md

 `fetch` events provide a response via a `FetchEvent.respondWith` function.
 In a similar way, `launch` events could be designed to call a `LaunchEvent.launchWith` function with a `Client` which should be focused.

 The main benefit to this approach is that it would ensure that developers don't forget to focus a client window.
 The main issue with this is that it removes the flexibility for doing things besides focusing windows.
 For example, `launch` events may just want to show a notification.

+As an aside, the `notificationclick` event has similar challenges to the `launch` event in that handlers can be written such that nothing happens when a notification is clicked.
+Whatever solution is decided for `launch` event should also apply to `notificationclick` for consistency.

 ## Details